Exotic and Tropical Plants

 Maintain consistent watering for your tropical house plants, ensuring the soil is moist but not waterlogged.
 Overwatering can be as detrimental as underwatering.

 Propagating your tropical plants can be a fun and rewarding way to expand your collection.
-Many tropical plants like 'Pothos' and Philodendrons can be easily propagated from cuttings.
+Many tropical foliage plants like 'Pothos' and Philodendrons can be easily propagated from cuttings.

 Repotting and Soil